Gambler's ruin

 Markov Analyzer result starting from 25 dollars, showing the probability of going broke rising to 67 percent and reaching 75 dollars dropping to 33 percent.

-Step 6: Modifying / Refining the model
+Step 6: Change or refine the model

 Last updated on Jan 7, 2026